movq/openbsd/gnu/llvm/llvm/docs/Passes.rst

 where a region is defined as any subgraph that is connected to the remaining graph at only two spots.
 Furthermore, a hierarchical region tree is built.

-.. _passes-scalar-evolution:

 ``-scalar-evolution``: Scalar Evolution Analysis
 ------------------------------------------------

-The ``ScalarEvolution`` analysis can be used to analyze and categorize scalar expressions in loops.
+The ``ScalarEvolution`` analysis can be used to analyze and catagorize scalar expressions in loops.
 It specializes in recognizing general induction variables, representing them with the abstract and opaque ``SCEV`` class.
 Given this analysis, trip counts of loops and other important properties can be